Can I transfer files using Remote Desktop Connection?

 Step 3.
 Then type “query user” to see the username.

-If you think this method is troublesome, you can also use Ctrl+C to copy the specified file, Ctrl+V to paste the specified file to transfer files back and forth between the local computer and the remote computer.
+Tips: If you think this method is troublesome, you can also use Ctrl + C to copy the specified file, and Ctrl + V to paste the specified file to transfer files back and forth between the local computer and the remote computer.
+But you need to pay attention that the size of a single file being copied and pasted should be no more than 2 GB.

-Although using RDC to transfer files is very simple, some people still encounter problems during using it, such as the question raised by the user we mentioned at the beginning of this post.
-Next, I will introduce to you how to solve this problem when copying files from remote desktop to local does not work.
+Although using RDP to transfer files is not complicated, some people still encounter problems during using it, such as the question raised by the user we mentioned at the beginning of this post.
+Next, I will introduce to you how to solve this problem when copying files from a remote desktop to a local does not work.

 Sometimes, you may find it unable to copy and paste to a remote desktop session.
 Generally speaking, such problems are caused by incorrect settings.
-In this regard, we provide 3 solutions to ensure the normal use of the file transfer function of RDC.
+If you failed to use Remote Desktop Connection to transfer files, we provide 3 solutions to ensure the normal use of the file transfer function of RDP.

 - Enable the clipboard on the local computer.